No one wants to receive spam. You should not want to send it.

 - Be forthright, straightforward, and honest in your personal and professional efforts

-- Show respect for people, pay attention to your email lists, segment email lists tightly, care about your reputation
+- Show respect for people, curate your email lists, segment email lists tightly, care about your reputation

 - Don’t send email to people whose express consent you do not have